TIBCOSoftware/snappydata/README.md

 >  NOTE:
 > SnappyData is built using Spark 1.6 (build xx) which is packaged as part of SnappyData.
 While you can build your application using Apache Spark 1.5, you will need to link to Snappy-spark to make  use of the SnappyData extensions.
 Gradle build tasks are packaged.

-You can try our quick start or go directly to Getting Started to understand some of the concepts and features as you try out the product.
+You can try our quick starts or go directly to Getting Started to understand some of the concepts and features as you try out the product.

 * [Getting Started](docs/GettingStarted.md)

+## Before the Quick starts: passwordless ssh

+The quick start scripts use ssh to start up various processes.
+You can install ssh on ubuntu with sudo apt-get install ssh. ssh comes packaged with Mac OSX.
+Enabling passwordless ssh is the easiest way to work with SnappyData.

+On OSX:
+First, make sure ssh is enabled by going to:

+`System Preferences -> Sharing` and enabling `Remote Login`

+Next generate an RSA key with

+`ssh-keygen -t rsa`

+This will spawn some prompts.
+If you want truly passwordless ssh, just press enter instead of entering a password.

+Finally, copy your key to authorized keys:

+`cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys`

+More detail on passwordless ssh can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) and [here](http://stackoverflow.com/questions/7134535/setup-passphraseless-ssh-to-localhost-on-os-x)

 ## Quick start with SQL